viktor-ferenczi/se-dotnet-server/README.md

 Release builds are less debuggable due to code optimization, you may not be able to break the code everywhere and some variable values may not be observable.

-### Running from the command line

-You can build and run a `Release` build from the command line by executing the `BuildAndRun.bat` script.
-It should work without an IDE.

-The `BuildAndRunWithoutUI.bat` script will run the last opened world without the UI.
-You can do the same from you IDE by adding the `-noconsole` command line argument in your run configuration.

 ## Expected use cases